 JPMorgan Chase & Co.
-(NYSE: JPM) is a leading global financial services firm with operations worldwide.
+(NYSE: JPM) is a leading global financial services firm with assets of $2.5 trillion and operations worldwide.
 The firm is a leader in investment banking, financial services for consumers and small business, commercial banking, financial transaction processing, and asset management.
 A component of the Dow Jones Industrial Average, JPMorgan Chase & Co. serves millions of consumers in the United States and many of the world's most prominent corporate, institutional and government clients under its J.P.
 Morgan and Chase brands.
-Information about JPMorgan Chase & Co. is available at http://www.jpmorganchase.com/ .
+Information about JPMorgan Chase & Co. is available at www.jpmorganchase.com at http://www.jpmorganchase.com/ .

 JPMC’s Internal Audit Department, which is comprised of over 1,000 auditors globally, reports to the Audit Committee of the Board of Directors and is further accountable to the Chairman and CEO, senior management, and the regulators.
 Audit is an independent risk assessment function established within the organization to evaluate, test and report on the adequacy and effectiveness of management’s system of internal control.

 The Capital Management Audit team provides audit coverage over Capital Management activities including Comprehensive Capital Analysis and Review (CCAR) submissions and Capital Policy and related reporting.

 The individual will be involved in assessing the control environment supporting the firm's capital policy, monitoring and reporting along with the annual submission of the firm’s Capital Plan in accordance with relevant regulatory guidance including SR 15-18: Federal Reserve Supervisory Assessment of Capital Planning and Positions for LISCC Firms and Large and Complex Firms.